erasmus-without-paper/ewp-specs-architecture/README.md

    objects**.

-   EWP's "refresh" procedures are also known as "reload", "reset" or "re-sync" procedures in database replication world, but the meaning is slightly different.
-In our case we will *usually* want to refresh small sets of entities, rather than reloading all of them.
+   EWP's "refresh" procedures are also known as "reload", "reset" or "re-sync" procedures in the database replication world, but the meaning is slightly different.
+In our case, we will *usually* want to refresh small sets of entities, rather than reloading all of them.
 A "full" refresh is only required after a slave system failure (when CNRs are not listening), or - periodically - if we suspect that the master implementation is flawed and